PROF. MATTHEW GAUNT

 He then moved to the University of Pennsylvania, undertaking research as a GlaxoWellcome Postdoctoral Fellow with Prof. Amos B. Smith.
 In 2001, Matthew returned to Cambridge to work with Prof. Steven V. Ley as a British Ramsay Memorial Fellow and Junior Research Fellow at Magdalene College.

 Matthew began his independent research career in 2003 at Cambridge, firstly as a Royal Society University Research Fellow, then as Lecturer in 2006, Reader in 2010, and as Professor from 2012.
-He was elected to holder of the Yusuf Hamied 1702 Chair of Chemistry in 2019, and is is currently the head of the Synthetic Chemistry RIG.
-His research focuses on the development of new chemical reactivity enabled by catalysts and is driven by programs centred on metal catalysed C–H bond activation, photoredox catalysis and selective chemical modification of biomolecules.
+He was elected holder of the Yusuf Hamied 1702 Chair of Chemistry in 2019.
+He is currently Chair of the Synthetic Chemistry Research Interest Group and Director of the SynTech Centre for Doctoral Training.
+His research focuses on the development of new chemical reactivity enabled by catalysts and is driven by programmes centred on metal-catalysed C–H bond activation, photoredox catalysis and selective chemical modification of biomolecules.
 The group’s research has been acknowledged through a number of awards.

-Matthew is an Associate Editor for Chemical Science and a scientific advisory board member of Advanced Synthesis & Catalysis.
+Matthew is a member of of the Academic Advisory Board for Advanced Synthesis & Catalysis.

 Royal Society Wolfson Research Merit Award